 To diagnose your reasons for dead foliage, investigate.
 First, identify the type of magnolia that you have.
 Also, record the time of year and other factors that are occurring at the same time.

-Some magnolia trees are deciduous, such as saucer magnolia trees (M. x soulangiana), and some are evergreen, such as Southern magnolia (M. grandiflora).
-If your own tree is a deciduous type, then you have nothing to worry about if the issue occurs during the fall season: its leaves are supposed to turn brown and fall in autumn.
+Some magnolia trees are deciduous, such as saucer magnolia (M. x soulangiana), and some are evergreen, such as Southern magnolia (M. grandiflora).
+If your tree is a deciduous type, then you have nothing to worry about if the issue occurs during the fall season: Its leaves are expected to turn brown and fall in autumn.

-If, on the other hand, the brown leaves appear in spring, it could mean that there was frost damage.
-The good news is that such frost damage is unlikely to kill your tree.
-The bad news is that it will ruin the plant's appearance for a while, and that there is precious little you can do to prevent frost damage on a mature specimen.
+If brown leaves appear in spring, it could mean that there was frost damage.
+The good news is that such frost damage or winter leaf scorch is unlikely to kill your tree.
+The bad news is that it will ruin the plant's appearance for a while, and there is little you can do to prevent frost damage on a mature specimen.

-However, if you have just brought a small tree home from the garden center, you have the option of selecting a planting location for it that will be more likely to keep frosts off the foliage.
-An example of such a sheltered area would be one close your house.
-If the plant is still small enough, you may also be able to throw a sheet (or a similar covering) over it on a night when a frost is expected in your area (but remember to remove it next morning).
+However, if you have just brought a small tree home from the garden center, you can select a planting location that will be more likely to keep frosts off the foliage.
+An example of such a sheltered area would be one close to your house.
+If the plant is still small enough, you may also be able to throw a sheet (or a similar covering) over it on a night when a frost is expected in your area (but remember to remove it the following day).

 For a mature magnolia tree, your options are more limited.
 However, you can try taking the following measures:

 - Soak the soil around the root zone of the plant.
 The air temperature above damp ground tends to stay warmer than that above drier ground.

 - Set up a patio heater (if you have one) near the plant (but not so close that it heats the foliage).
 Always follow safety instructions to the letter when running such devices.

 - Spray an antitranspirant on the tree's leaves to offer some protection.